In part one, we looked at why The Anointed don’t like wide-open discussion and debate:

 So here’s what this boils down to: Teicholz wrote a report saying U.S. dietary guidelines — which still promote anti-saturated-fat hysteria — aren’t based on rigorous science.
 Then the same group of goofs who’ve been pushing anti-saturated-fat hysteria decades demanded BMJ pull her critique.
 This isn’t about protecting public health.
 It’s about protecting their own reputations and interests.

-And speaking of having something to sell, Dr. Katz has written several books promoting a low-fat diet (I don’t if he compared his writing in those books to Dickens or Milton), and of course he has a financial interest in NuVal, a system for ranking the healthiness of foods according to his own opinions.
+And speaking of having something to sell, Dr. Katz has written several books promoting a low-fat diet (I don’t know if he compared his writing in those books to Dickens or Milton), and of course he has a financial interest in NuVal, a system for ranking the healthiness of foods according to his own opinions.
 So the Teicholz piece was a threat to his own bottom line.